 Are considered nuisance pests and are not a threat to health or property

 Have many pairs of legs and the ability to dart across the floor with speed

 Have poison glands and a way to inject venom but don't often bite

 Hide during day and come out at night to locate silverfish, roaches, spiders, and other prey

 Centipede habits and behaviors

-House centipedes are nocturnal, being more active at night.
+House centipedes in South Carolina are nocturnal, being more active at night.
 They eat flies, spiders and occasionally plant tissue.
 They prefer to be in areas of high moisture which means bathrooms, crawlspaces and potted plants are likely sources to attract centipedes.
 Outside, they will prefer spending their time near rotting logs, under rocks or stones, and in trash or piles of leaves.

 Are centipedes dangerous?